GregorCode/GregorCode/src/posts/ftp-con-docker-compose/index.en.md

 date: '2022-02-13'
 ---

-**NoteFTP (File Transfer Protocol)** is a network protocol for transferring files between two computers connected to a TCP (Transmission Control Protocol) network, it is based on client-server architecture.
+**FTP (File Transfer Protocol)** is a network protocol for transferring files between two computers connected to a TCP (Transmission Control Protocol) network, it is based on client-server architecture.

 This protocol allows a computer (client) to connect to a server to download files from it or to send files to it, regardless of the operating system that both computers are using.

 To create an FTP with Docker-compose we can do it as follows: